 Capital and labor augmentation spurs innovation.
 When machines handle routine, time-consuming activities, human capacity is freed-up to create new products and new tasks.

-Technological possibility is not the same as technological reality.
+Tech possibility is not the same as tech reality.
 There are many reasons why technological adoption falls short of potential, so it is a mistake to equate technological potential with likely projected outcomes.

-In terms determining the net impact of automation on employment and wages, MIT economist David Autor provides a simplified framework.
+In terms of determining the net impact of automation on employment and wages, MIT economist David Autor provides a simplified framework.
 In it, he highlights three primary dynamics:

 [1 row of 3]

 What technology doesn’t replace, it complements.
-Workers who supply tasks that substituted for by machines are more likely to benefit from automation than are workers who supply tasks that machines can complete.
+Workers who supply tasks that are substituted by machines are more likely to benefit from automation than are workers who supply tasks that machines can complete.

 Wages will be determined by the ease with which roles in demand can be filled.
 Wage gains for the remaining tasks completed by humans will be larger when the barriers to entry (e.g. education, training, certification) are higher.